 It’s important to distinguish that BERT will analyse queries and not web pages.
 In saying that though, on-page SEO becomes important.

 At the time of publication, BERT hasn’t been rolled out uniformly across all countries and thus the influence is hard to judge.
 However, currently, BERT is influencing organic search results and featured snippets on the SERP.

 - Organic search results: Currently, the BERT update has been rolled out to US organic search results on Google with one in ten results being affected.
 The update will be gradually activated across other countries however, there is no fixed timeline yet.

-- Featured snippets: These position zero results, the BERT update is already in full swing.
+- Featured snippets: For these position zero results, the BERT update is already in full swing.
 BERT has been updated for featured snippet results in all 25 languages it is present in.

 How will the Google BERT update affect content marketing and SEO?

-This is a tricky one to answer because Google nor has the SEO community been able to provide a concrete answer.
-It doesn’t help that Google has confirmed that the update will affect how queries are understood as opposed to web ranking.
+This is a tricky one to answer because both Google and the SEO community have not been able to provide a concrete answer.
 With that said, however, webmasters should make room for changes.
 An important distinguishing feature to keep in mind is that content shouldn’t be published just for algorithms but for people, as well.
 Content creators can be less worried about writing for bots and instead, write conversational, informal (but informative) content for people who would be genuinely interested in reading them.
 In doing so, the content has a better chance of being matched to long-tail queries.